jotavare/so_long/README.md

 #### GRAPHIC MANAGEMENT
 - [x] Display the image in a window and must remain smooth (changing windows, minimizing, ...).
-- [x] Pressing `ESC` must close the window and quit the program in a clean way.
+- [x] Pressing `ESC` must close the window and cleanly quit the program.
-- [x] Clicking on the window cross must also close and quit the program in a clean way.
+- [x] Clicking on the window cross must also close and quit the program cleanly.
 - [x] The use of the images of the MiniLibx is mandatory.

 #### MAP COMPONENTS